danregis/DEBIAN-POST-INSTALL/README.md

 Was tired of adding repos and options after install, so decided to create this small script that will:

-This is just a small script to install basic, default stuff for debian, should work for ubuntu also...
+This is just a small script to install basic, default stuff for debian Buster...

 Disclaimer: